Nonakesh/nonakesh/content/projects/grassshader.md

 featured: true
 ---

-A high-end DirectX 11 shader for the Unity asset store for rendering realistic or stylized grass.
+A high-end DirectX 11 shader for Unity.
+It can render realistic and stylized grass.

 <!--more-->